ICSpark-Projects/Tip-Calculator-Easy/README.md

      - set ```margin-top``` to ```16px```

 ## Part III: JS
-1. Create a function called calculateTip that takes in no parameters.
+1. Create a function called calculateTip that takes in no arguments.
 This will calculate the tip per person.
 In this function create the following:
      - Set the value of the ```bill``` element in a ```var``` variable called "bill" using the DOM method ```document.getElementById("yourelementid").value```
      - Set the value of the ```rating``` element in a ```var``` variable called "serviceRating" using the DOM method ```document.getElementById("yourelementid").value```
      - Set the value of the ```people``` element in a ```var``` variable called "numOfPeople" using the DOM method ```document.getElementById("yourelementid").value```